camjones080196/hyperboliq-react/README.md

 ## How To Use

+First open up the file src/store/index.js and replace {YOUR_API_KEY} with your own RapidAPI key

+Now run the server

 Once the server is running a landing page will be present at <http://localhost:3000/>

 - The user can now search for a movie using the search bar.